 Naturally, you can also use Emirates Skywards miles to book any of these flights.

-Unfortunately the additional carrier charges on many Emirates routes are quite high.
+Unfortunately the additional fuel surcharges on Emirates flights are quite high.
 But Emirates’ fantastic product and availability goes some way to make up for it.
 Note that the taxes & charges quoted in this article are for Business & First class; Economy charges are lower.

 Here are 10 other unusual Emirates routes to keep an eye out for…